 Waffles take a lot less time to make than you’d think.
 Not that making pancakes is not as easy, but you do have to be at the stove top to keep flipping them, where with the waffles, you make the batter, into the waffle maker, and that’s it, you even have time to clean up the dishes until the waffles are ready and the next batch goes in.

-I do like pancakes too, don’t get me wrong, and my Banana Chocolate Chip Pancakes are as delicious (although with added naughty chocolate chips), and one of the most popular recipes on my blog.
-Same with my Healthy Banana Muffins for Kids (No Sugar).
-Ripe bananas are the best natural substitute to refined sugar, and you also get that subtle banana taste that I simply love.
+I do like pancakes too, don't get me wrong, and my Banana Chocolate Chip Pancakes are as delicious (although with added naughty chocolate chips), and one of the most popular recipes on my blog.

-If you’ve tried my BANANA WAFFLES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my HEALTHY BANANA WAFFLES or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 200 g plain flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

 - 1 ripe banana